The Tapping Evidence Base

 Tapping for Cancer & Serious Illness

-The complete published evidence on tapping for cancer & serious illness — every study we could find, in plain English, with the results laid out in full.
+The complete published evidence on Tapping for cancer & serious illness — every study we could find, in plain English, with the results laid out in full.

-9randomized trials
+7randomized trials

-3meta-analyses / reviews
+3 meta-analyses / reviews

-861people studied
+736people studied

 🖨️ Print the one-page summary for your doctor →